 Setting Up Link Aggregations

-Last Modified 2022-05-13 13:10 EDTA Link Aggregation (LAGG) is a general method of combining (aggregating) multiple network connections in parallel or a series to provide additional bandwidth or redundancy for critical networking situations.
+A Link Aggregation (LAGG) is a general method of combining (aggregating) many network connections.
+The connections are either parallel or in series.
+This provides extra bandwidth or redundancy for critical networking situations.
 TrueNAS uses lagg(4) to manage LAGGs.

 To set up a LAGG interface, go to Network > Interface > Add.